petarov/sandbox/README.md

 (_not an in-game image_)

 TuxlaGL is a HTML5/Javascript 3D web browser game.
+It is a remake of my [Tuxla3D](http://pi-mobile.com/index.php/product/game/tuxla/view/14/) game which is available only for J2ME enabled handsets.

+This rame would be much different from the original.

+The rules of Tuxla are pretty simple but I would like to experiment with a darker in-game atmosphere including some 3D effects.

 # Controls